 You should also submit a description of the circumstances.

 Consequences of an Arrest for Drug or Alcohol Abuse

 For all licensed health professionals, a plea of nolo contendere or no contest is treated the same as a plea of guilty regardless of whether the court adjudicates you to be guilty of the crime or withholds adjudication.

 As required by Section 456.072(1)(x), a licensed health professional must report any plea of no contact or guilty, regardless of whether adjudication was withheld, to the licensing board or the Florida Department of Health within thirty (30) days of the conviction or finding.

 For any physician or other licensed practitioners with a profile with the Department of Health, Section 456.042 requires the profile to be updated to reflect any “final activity that renders such information a fact” within fifteen (15) days.

 A physician might be subject to an emergency suspension order (ESO) until the licensure case is complete if the arrest involves the abuse of alcohol or controlled substances, including DUI or possession of a controlled substance.

-Depending on the severity of the offense, the doctor or other licensed health professional might be required to submit to evaluation and enrollment in the Professionals Resource Network (PRN) for a five year period.
+Depending on the severity of the offense, the doctor or other licensed health professional might be required to submit to evaluation and enrollment in the Professionals Resource Network (PRN) for a five-year period.

-Additionally, action may be taken to revoke or suspend your clinical privileges and medical staff membership for licensed health professionals who work in an ambulatory surgical center, a clinic, a hospital, skilled nursing facility, or staff model HMO.
+Additionally, action may be taken to revoke or suspend your clinical privileges and medical staff membership for licensed health professionals who work in an ambulatory surgical center, a clinic, a hospital, a skilled nursing facility, or a staff model HMO.